Economic bilateral ties between India and Vietnam

 How Cekindo can Assist

-Although the company registration process has been simplified by the government, however it could be a herculean task for some companies.
-There is no thumb rule while selecting the type of company registration as every business is different and has its own nuances.
-Hence, in order to register a company, a foreign investor can take one of the the following ways:
+The company registration process has been simplified by the government, however it could be a herculean task for some companies.
+There is no rule of thumb while selecting the type of company registration, as every business is different and has its own nuances.
+Hence, in order to register a company, a foreign investor has the following options:

 - Representative Office (RO): RO is ideal for investors looking to assess the overseas market conditions before expanding.
 Such entities are not allowed to conduct business activities that generate income.